SoftwareAG/webmethods-helm-charts/microservicesruntime/examples/msr-fluentd-sidecar/README.md

 ## Prerequisites

 The fluentd sidecar container requires a fluentd configuration file.
-This sample uses the [fluentd.conf](fluentd.conf) file.
-The fluentd configuration file is mounted as a volume in the fluentd sidecar container and provided through the sample values file.
+This sample uses the `fluentd.conf` file.
+The *fluentd* configuration file is mounted as a volume in the fluentd sidecar container and provided through the sample values file.

+## Provided Example

+This example provides the [values.yaml](./values.yaml) and use the `extraConfigMaps`, `extraVolumeMounts`, `extraVolumes` and `extraContainers` to setup a fluentd sidecar container.

 ## Installing the Chart